-A bank's profitability affects its safety and soundness.
-Earnings can be retained by the bank, expanding its capital cushion, or be used to deal with problematic loans, likely making the bank more resilient in times of trouble.
-Banks that are losing money, however, have less ability to do those things.
+A bank's ability to earn money affects its safety and soundness.
+Earnings may be retained by the bank, expanding its capital cushion, or be used to address problematic loans, likely making the bank more resilient in times of trouble.
+Conversely, losses take away from a bank's ability to do those things.

-Return on equity, calculated by dividing net income (essentially, profit) by total equity, is one important way to measure a bank's earnings.
-The most recent annualized quarterly return on equity for FirstBank Puerto Rico was 5.63 percent, below the national average of 9.28 percent.
+Return on equity, calculated by dividing net income (essentially, profit) by the total amount of equity, is one important way to measure a bank's earnings.
+The most recent annualized quarterly return on equity for FirstBank Puerto Rico was 3.62 percent, below the national average of 8.10 percent.

-For the twelve months ended June 30, 2017, the bank reported net income of $55.8 million on total equity of $2.02 billion.
-The bank reported an annualized return on average assets, or ROA, of 0.94 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.14 percent.
+The bank recorded net income of $72.3 million on total equity of $2.03 billion for the twelve months ended December 31, 2017.
+The bank experienced an annualized return on average assets, or ROA, of 0.60 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.